Emvlt/pytorch_iterative_reconstruction/README.md

-# pytorch_iterative_reconstruction
+# Pytorch Variationnal Regularization
-Repository for Pytorch-only iterative reconstruction framework
+Repository for Pytorch-only iterative reconstruction framework for inverse problems.

-Pytorch Iterative Reconstruction is a framework to solve an inverse problem (here, 2D XCT) using variational regularization in Pytorch.

-It relies on grid sampling to make the rotation a differentiable operation, and then by minimising a loss function in the projection space.

 To try it, run "python test.py" from the command line